Global cotton scenario this week

 The retail price range for Spain cotton is between US$ 3.41 and US$ 4.39 per kilogram or between US$ 1.55 and US$ 1.99 per pound(lb).
 The retail price range in Euro for cotton is between EUR 3.15 and EUR 4.06 per kilogram or between EUR 1.43 and EUR 1.84 per pound(lb) in Madrid and Barcelona.

-The retail price range for Brazil cotton is between US$ 1.57 and US$ 1.65 per kilogram or between US$ 0.71 and US$ 0.75 per pound(lb).
-The retail price range in Brazilian Real for cotton is between BRL 7.83 and BRL 8.27 per kilogram or between BRL 3.55 and BRL 3.75 per pound(lb) in Brasilia and Rio de Janeiro.
+The Brazilian Minister of Foreign Affairs, Ambassador Mauro Vieira, led the Brazilian delegation on this historic trip to Bangladesh – an Asian country with which Brazil had trade worth US$2.3 billion in 2023.
+In addition to holding a business seminar in partnership with the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI), on April 8th, the schedule also included working meetings and technical visits.

-In the United States July futures spent most of the week trying to recoup some of last week’s losses.
-May First Notice Day was on Wednesday, April 24, with 213 notices issued so far this month.
-July futures settled at 81.08 cents per pound, finishing 47 points higher for the week.
+Abrapa was represented by the director of International Relations, Marcelo Duarte, responsible for the Cotton Brazil program.
+Mr. Duarte accompanied the ambassador on visits to two of the main Bangladeshi textile mills: BEXIMCO and Square.

-Daily volumes were lower this week when compared to last week, but total open interest managed to add 1,193 contracts to reach a balance of 202,614.
+In the United States after gaining a little ground last week, July futures spent the week on a downward descent.
+July futures settled at 75.62 cents per pound, finishing 546 points lower for the week.

-Bales eligible to deliver against futures (certificated stocks) continued to climb.
-They were last reported at 178,147, an increase of 5,415 from the week prior.
+Volume increased toward the end of the week, as total open interest increased by 3,255 contracts to reach a balance of 205,869.
+Bales that are eligible to deliver against futures (certificated stocks) continue to increase.
+They were last reported at 186,121, an increase of 7,974 from last week.

-U.S. GDP for the first quarter came in at 1.6 percent, falling well below the 2.4 percent estimate.
-Major indexes reacted negatively to the U.S. GDP announcement but finished the week slightly higher than last week.
-U.S. jobless claims (207,000) fell to the lowest level seen since February 17, a decrease of 5,000 for the week.
+Volatility surrounded major indexes due to the fears of an interest rate increase, but it managed to finish the week slightly higher than last week.
+As expected, the Federal Open Market Committee (FOMC) announced that interest rates will remain unchanged until inflation shows signs of progress.

-U.S. inflation, as measured by the Personal Consumption Expenditures (PCE) Price Index, increased 2.7 percent from the same month one year ago.
-Excluding food and energy, the PCE price index increased 2.8 percent.
-The idea that interest rate cuts will happen in 2024 appears less likely.
-Despite elevated mortgage rates, new home sales were up 8.8 percent in March compared to February.
+U.S. inflation remains stubborn and above the Fed’s 2 percent target, as evidenced by the comments made by Chairman Jerome Powell following the FOMC meeting.
+U.S. private employers added 192,000 jobs in April, although pay growth continues to slow.
+Employers reported 8.5 million U.S. job openings in March – a decrease from the 8.8 million reported in February and the lowest level reported since February 2021.
+After the record 50.3 percent Manufacturing Purchasing Managers’ Index (PMI) reported in March, the rate decreased 1.1 percent to 49.2 percent for April.

-This week was heavy with the macroeconomic data; the next week will also be data-filled.
-Traders will watch the U.S. Export Sales Report and Crop Progress Report.
+This week was primarily focused on the FOMC meeting; the next week will be data-filled.
+Traders will look to the U.S. Export Sales Report and Crop Progress Report.
+The World Agricultural Supply and Demand Estimates (WASDE) Report will be updated next Friday, which should be the final report release for the 2023 Crop.

-The Federal Open Market Committee meets on April 30 and May 1 next week.
-Interest rates are expected to stay the same.
+Throughout the country, cotton is now 15 percent planted and 18 percent planted in Texas.
+Weather continues to be favorable in South Texas as the crop progresses.
+Last week, scattered showers were welcomed throughout the Rolling Plains but tended to push east as they advanced along the caprock.
+Rain will be welcomed throughout the area as planting for the WTX/OK/KS crop is inching closer.

-Throughout the country, cotton is now 11 percent planted and 16 percent planted in Texas.
-Weather has been overall favorable in South Texas, helping the crop progress throughout the region.
-Timely rains will be welcome in the coming week to continue the season’s good start.
+As of Thursday afternoon, grower offers totaled 31,545 bales.
+On the G2B platform 1,692 bales traded during the week with an average price of 68.40 cents/lb.
+The average loan was 53.80 bringing the average premium received over the loan to 14.60 cents/lb.